femrek/flutter_network_layer/README.md

 ## Getting Started

+Each implementation has its own instructions.
+Go one of the following implementation see readme.
+(There is only one implementation for now)

-To use in your Dart/Flutter project:
+To use in your Dart/Flutter project follow one of these:

 - [flutter_network_layer_dio][gh_flutter_network_layer_dio] ([pub.dev][pd_flutter_network_layer_dio])